-The costs of renting a boat vary depending on what kind of boat you are renting as well as the period of time, and if it is manned by a captain or not.
+The cost of renting a boat varies depending on what kind of boat you are renting, for how long, and if it is manned by a captain or not.

 For things like canoes or rowboats, you can find them much cheaper, but usually the fee is per hour instead of per day.
 You can rent a canoe for as low as €9 per hour.

-Depending on how long you are going for, consider bringing some food.
+Depending on how long you’re going for, consider bringing some food.
 If you are going on a boat tour, some snacks might be provided (especially on guided boat tours).